Carrefour Logo

 1960 – 1963

-The first emblem was a schematic representation of an intersection with a white cross made of wide stripes against a black rhombus background.
-The name of the company is written on the horizontal line in black lowercase letters.
+The first emblem was a schematic representation of an intersection, with a white cross of wide stripes set against a black rhombus background.
+The company name is written on the horizontal line in black lowercase letters.

 1963 – 1966

-At the beginning of 1963, the logo’s image changed dramatically: it became round, red.
-The name of the company, as before, is written in a wide horizontal white stripe.
+At the beginning of 1963, the logo’s image changed dramatically: it became round and red.
+The company name, as before, is written in a wide, horizontal white stripe.
 Two large white arrows have replaced the vertical stripe

 1966 – 1972

-Again, a complete logo update is associated with the new “Positive is Back” campaign.
-This time, it was performed in France’s colors – white, red, and blue.
-On a white background, the company’s name is written in blue letters, and above it again, there are two arrows – red and blue, looking in different directions.
+Again, a complete logo update accompanies the new “Positive is Back” campaign.
+This time, it was performed in France’s colors: white, red, and blue.
+On a white background, the company’s name is written in blue letters, and above it, two red-and-blue arrows point in opposite directions.
 The letter “C,” symbolizing the company itself, seemed to be glued to the blue part.
-The two arrows mean a crossroads and the company’s values - an attractive price-performance ratio for people.
+The two arrows mean a crossroads, and the company’s values are an attractive price-performance ratio for people.

 1972 – 1982

 The logo remained the same in image and design.
-The proportions were changed – the brand name was reduced, and the badge was made much larger, thus informing that quality and affordable prices are the most important thing for the company.
+The proportions were changed: the brand name was reduced, and the badge was made much larger, thereby emphasizing that quality and affordable prices are the most important things for the company.

 1980 – 1982

 Changes in the Carrefour logo mainly affected the color: the badge in the form of multidirectional arrows remained.
-The designers replaced the blue with purple and trimmed the shape of the letters, making them smoother and more rounded.
+The designers replaced blue with purple and trimmed the letter shapes, making them smoother and more rounded.
 They also reduced the gap at the top of the ‘r,’ rounded the curve at the ‘f,’ used a capital ‘c’ instead of a lowercase ‘c,’ and shortened the serifs a bit.

 1982 – 2010

-The company continued to increase the proportions of its brand name for better brand identification.
+The company continued to increase the proportion of its brand name for better brand identification.
 The color scheme remains the same.
-But the inscription, which was attached to the emblem, received a new font.
+But the inscription, attached to the emblem, was set in a new font.
 The serifs on the letters are now rounded.
 The entire inscription is in bold type.

 2010 – today

-Again, a slight improvement was made to the logo – now, the name and icon are balanced in proportions.
-As it was said in the presentation release, the chain has significantly increased the price range, and now there are products in both the economy and elite class.
+Again, a slight improvement was made to the logo; the name and icon are now balanced in proportion.
+As noted in the presentation release, the chain has significantly expanded its price range, with products now in both the economy and elite classes.

 Font and Colors

-The current logo echoes the emblem of 1966.
-This was done on purpose because, after several years of experimenting with identity, the brand decided to return the previous symbolism that set the current logo series’s start.
-The only thing that Wolff Olins (its developer) did was to remove the edges at the ends of the protruding elements and reduce the color intensity of the sign to light blue.
+The current logo echoes the 1966 emblem.
+This was done on purpose because, after several years of experimenting with identity, the brand decided to return to the previous symbolism that marked the start of the current logo series.
+The only thing that Wolff Olins (its developer) did was remove the edges at the ends of the protruding elements and reduce the sign’s color intensity to light blue.

 The text part has also changed: thin characters are now used instead of bold characters.
 But their style has been preserved: the letters are still retro with enlarged dots at the ends.
 This is one of the interpretations of serifs.
 The main typeface is close to the commercial American Typewriter.
-Of the free fonts, it most closely resembles the Erica Type Bold Font.
+Of the free fonts, it most closely resembles Erica Type Bold.